 3.4.3.
-Research projects completed to identify PM10 sources at St Paul's Street Project 1: Assessment of fugitive emissions from industry the trends.
+Research projects completed to identify PM10 sources at St Paul's Street the trends.
 However, the project was unable to determine with any certainty which sources of PM10 are leading to exceedances of the daily mean objective.